 The Dangers of Periodontal Disease

 Periodontal disease is a serious condition that can lead to tooth loss, respiratory complications, and even heart disease.
 It is very important to maintain good oral hygiene, know the symptoms of periodontal disease, and the stages of gingivitis.
 Of course, the best oral hygiene practice is to see a dentist regularly for cleanings and preventative treatments.
-If you live in the Yucaipa, CA, area and are seeking the most experienced and skilled dentist for your dental care needs, come see us at Mountainside Dental Care.
+If you live in the Yucaipa, CA and La Quinta, CA, area and are seeking the most experienced and skilled dentist for your dental care needs, come see us at Mountainside Dental Group.

-Mountainside Dental Care is staffed by the most skilled and knowledgeable dentists, dental technicians, hygienists, and staff in Yucaipa, CA. The Mountainside Dental Care team is headed up by Dr. Steven M. Wolfram, named one of America’s best dentists consecutively from 2016 to 2018.
+Mountainside Dental Group is staffed by the most skilled and knowledgeable dentists, dental technicians, hygienists, and staff in Yucaipa, CA and La Quinta, CA. The Mountainside Dental Group team is headed up by Mountainside Dental Group, named one of America’s best dentists consecutively from 2016 to 2018.
 We have the latest equipment and expertise to accurately diagnose and treat periodontal disease and other dental problems.

 Dental and Medical History